gabriel-kaam/growth-hacker-scripts-bookmarklets/README.md

 # Growth Hacker Scripts (bookmarklets)

-A collection of cool JS scripts to keep in your browser’s bookmarks for easy access.
+A collection of cool JS scripts to keep in (and run from) your browser’s bookmarks.
+Pretty neat huh?
 The perfect tool for an handsome growth hacker like yourself ;)

 ## Installation